Vuxoni/Core-Configuration-Docs/_hardware/04-CompatibilityCharts/02-GPU/03-NVIDIA.md

   <img width="650" height="200" src="../../../../assets/Headers/Header-NVGPUSupport.png">
 </p>

-{: .warning }
-If your card falls under the Hopper, Ada Lovelace, Ampere or Turing generations, your card is completely unsupported (get a Navi card instead).

 {: .important }
-We know.
-Most of the cards listed can use OCLP to get them running on Big Sur/Monterey and newer, but directly from the developers, no support is provided for Hackintoshes.
-Understand that the software is meant for real Macs, and that using OpenGL only dGPUs when the operating system relies on Metal, is simply not a worthwhile solution.
+As previously mentioned, most of the cards listed can use OpenCore Legacy Patcher to get them running on Big Sur/Monterey and newer, although no support is provided for Hacs.
+Understand that the software is meant for real Macs, and that using OpenGL on Graphics Cards when the operating system relies on Metal, is simply not a longterm solution.
 You are on your own.

 ## Volta